KarishmaDaga/course-notes/cisc223.md

 **So the inductive set can _also_ be defined as the intersection over the _entire_ collection of sets that satisfy closure**

-## Regular Expressions and their Operations
+<h2 id="Regular-Expressions-and-their-Operations">Regular Expressions and their Operations.</h2>

 Recall: Tasks will always be a decision problem.
 A decision problem is *"for some x ∈ X, is x an element of L"*?
 The set of all possible tasks is {L : L ⊆ {a,b}* }.
 This set is an infinite set of finite strings.